lunar-s/MemoMingle/README.md

 2. In `reminder_controller.js`, fixed the delete function.
 3. Attempted local auth for 2hrs (first attempt)
 4. Attempted local auth for another 2hrs (second attempt)
+5. Learn how to use `git branch`
-5. Implemented local auth successfully (third attempt)
+6. Implemented local auth successfully (third attempt)
-6. Added ensureAuth for all actions
+7. Added ensureAuth for all actions
-7. Users can only view their own reminders
+8. Users can only view their own reminders

 #### Charley Liao